-Version No: 3.3 Issue Date: 03/31/2023 Page 6 of 14 Print Date: 04/13/2023
+Version No: 4.5 Page 6 of 14 Issue Date: 04/12/2023 Print Date: 04/12/2023

+Skin protection See Hand protection below Hands/feet protection Wear chemical protective gloves, e.g. PVC.
+Wear safety footwear or safety gumboots, e.g. Rubber NOTE: The material may produce skin sensitisation in predisposed individuals.
+Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.
 Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.
-For esters: ▶ Do NOT use natural rubber, butyl rubber, EPDM or polystyrene-containing materials.
+For esters: Do NOT use natural rubber, butyl rubber, EPDM or polystyrene-containing materials.
 The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
 The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.
-Body protection See Other protection below Figure 1.
-Employees working with confirmed human carcinogens should be provided with, and be required to wear, clean, full body protective clothing (smocks, coveralls, or long-sleeved shirt and pants), shoe covers and gloves prior to entering the regulated area.
-[AS/NZS ISO 6529:2006 or national equivalent Figure 2 Employees engaged in handling operations involving carcinogens should be provided with, and required to wear and use half-face filter-type respirators with filters for dusts, mists and fumes, or air purifying canisters or cartridges.
-A respirator affording higher levels of protection may be substituted.
-Prior to each exit from an area containing confirmed human carcinogens, employees should be required to remove and leave protective clothing and equipment at the point of exit and at the last exit of the day, to place used clothing and equipment in impervious containers at the point of exit for purposes of decontamination or disposal.
-The contents of such impervious containers must be identified with suitable Other protection labels.
-For maintenance and decontamination activities, authorized employees entering the area should be provided with and required to wear clean, impervious garments, including gloves, boots and continuous-air supplied hood.
-Overalls.
-PVC Apron. ▶ PVC protective suit may be required if exposure severe.
-Forme plastic personal protective equipment (PPE) (e.g. gloves, aprons, overshoes) are not recommended as they may produce static electricity.
+Body protection See Other protection below Other protection Overalls.
+PVC Apron.
+PVC protective suit may be required if exposure severe.
+Some plastic personal protective equipment (PPE) (e.g. gloves, aprons, overshoes) are not recommended as they may produce static electricity.
+For large scale or continuous use wear tight-weave non-static clothing (no metallic fasteners, cuffs or pockets).
+Non sparking safety or conductive footwear should be considered.